blockpilgrim/poc2/project-charter.md

 **Objective:** Correct the application's core data model for "Leads" by transitioning from the D365 `Contact` entity to the `tc_everychildlead` entity, while ensuring proper initiative GUID mapping for D365 queries.

+**Latest Update (Step 2 Complete):** The shared types have been updated to match the tc_everychildlead entity structure.
+This introduces breaking changes to the API response format.
+The backend is fully functional with the new types, but the frontend will not compile until Step 3 is implemented.
+See `BREAKING-CHANGES-STEP2.md` for details.

 **Background & Problem Statement:**

 The initial implementation for the Lead Management UI was built on the incorrect assumption that a D365 `Contact` record represents a lead.
 Our actual business process uses the **`tc_everychildlead`** entity.
 Additionally, during Step 1 implementation, we discovered that the `_tc_initiative_value` field in D365 expects Initiative entity GUIDs (e.g., `b6ced3de-2993-ed11-aad1-6045bd006a3a` for EC Oregon), not the application's string identifiers (e.g., `ec-oregon`).